Is your organisation not communicating and linking up between its different parts? Consider its social network.

 Maxis believes in creating culture from the inside-out.
 Read on for how the team is motivated, how the strategy evolves, and how Maxis contextualises best practices from the broader HR community.

 Do board evaluations matter?
 According to Randall Peterson, Professor of Organisational Behaviour at London Business School, it is important for companies to adopt a thorough board evaluation process.
+Some of the essential ingredients are open and honest communication as well as diversity inclusion.

 What contributes to a company's success?
 Anuradha Purbey, People Director of Aviva Southeast Asia, shares insights into a successful people strategy and how encouragement begets engagement.

 During a merger, HR's role is to identify and curate a healthy organisational culture.
 Here is what I have learned through this process.
-A healthy organisational culture

 Last year, SAP piloted a programme for women returning to the workforce in Japan and Korea.
 Here's why and how they are minimising unconscious bias at SAP.
-Helping new mothers return to the workforce

 Our workforce is afraid and disengaged, and traditional training is not working.
 How do we build a truly smart workforce?

 An inside look into the culture at Hong Kong Broadband Network.
-Aligning Interests at HKBN We focus on three aspects: our core purpose, Co-Ownership and Talent-first culture.

 How does the workspace impact employees?
 Two Prudential leaders share the inspiration for their new office, Workplayce, and how it impacts employees.
-How Workplayce came to be

 What are the three technology trends that can impact HR in 2018?

 How does a large hotel group like Marriott recruit and retain talent?
-Andrew P. Newmark explains this and shares more about the company’s culture.
-How HR supports
+Andrew P. Newmark explains this and shares more about the company's culture.

 How do you define a leader?
 Words and descriptions that come to my mind are vision, inspiring others, transparency, execution.
 Maybe you think of phrases like sets the tone, pushes for what they believe in, and balances company and employees' interests.